-Restrictions preventing state grain trader Cofco from buying U.S. soybeans have also been removed, sources familiar with the matter said.
+Restrictions preventing COFCO from buying U.S. soybeans have also been removed, sources familiar with the matter said.

-America sold 264,000 tonnes of new-crop soybeans to an undisclosed destination, data on Thursday showed, which traders said was likely China.
-Reuters could not confirm this.
+The United States sold 264,000 tonnes of new-crop soybeans to an undisclosed destination, data on Thursday showed, which traders said was likely China.
+Reuters could not immediately confirm this.

 Crushers worry that any extra buying will boost prices and further erode margins as demand dwindles from the animal feed industry.
 Pig farmers, the top users of meal, are bleeding cash and struggling with sinking hog prices amid a burgeoning glut.